Infinite Horizons Mechanics - Combat, Damage & Stability

 • Are you relying on a learned ability, raw talent, or both?

 Your Game Master (GM) will then identify the most appropriate Trait and Skill combination based on your description.
-Sometimes, there might be multiple valid approaches, and your GM will ask you to choose the one that best fits your character's style.

 The Core Roll: Building Your Dice Pool

 Once the Trait and Skill are determined, you'll build your dice pool to see if your character succeeds.
-The core mechanic in Infinite Horizons is simple:

 You start with a base of 1 die.
 You then add your relevant Trait score and your relevant Skill score to determine the total number of dice in your dice pool.